Darniss/sms_ecofy/README.md

 ---

 ### 😊 Smart Analysis
-Reads your messages and conveys the **emotional sentiment** in a fun and humanized way.
+Reads your messages and conveys the **emotional sentiment** in a humanized way.
-Example:
-> “I’m pregnant!” → 🥳 _Happy & Positive Vibe!_

 This helps you instantly understand the emotional context of messages and respond empathetically.

 ---